 The Diploma of Human Resources Management is assessed through written & oral assessments, case studies, workbooks and assignments.

-Upon successful completion of this qualification students will be eligible for a BSB50615 Diploma of Human Resources Management.
+Upon successful completion of this qualification students will be eligible for a BSB60915 Advanced Diploma of Management (HR) CRICOS CODE 087842E

 The Diploma of Human Resources Management reflects the role of individuals working in a variety of roles within the human resources sector who have a sound theoretical knowledge base in human resources management.